Sibints2000/sibin2000/README.md

-### Hi there 👋
+### Hi there

 Here are some ideas to get you started:

-- 🔭 I’m currently ...
-CSE Engineering student @ A J Institute of Engineering and Technology.
+- 🎓 I’m currently ...  a junior pursuing my Bachelors in Computer Science & Engineering.
+-  I am passionate about Kubernetes, Web Dev, Machine Learning, DevOps & I enjoy learning new things.
 - 🌱 I’m currently learning ...
 Web Development.
 - 👯 I’m looking to collaborate on ...
 Open Source Contributions.
 - 🤔 I’m looking for help with ...
 All the Feilds of Computer Science.